engeir/hack-md-notes/volcano-papers.md

 ### 2016 — Marvel et al.: Implications for climate sensitivity form the response to individual forcings

+- Forcing that project more strongly on the Northern Hemisphere are more effective at changing temperatures than CO~2~.
+- =='historical-misc' archive includes 1850--2005 runs of single forcings, including volcanic forcing.==

 ### 2016 — Lehner et al.: The importance of ENSO phase during volcanic eruptions for detection and attribution

 > DOI: [10.1002/2016GL067935](https://doi.org/10.1002/2016GL067935)